Bow HuntingLearn More

 Bush Honeysuckle (Lonicera maackii) is our most invasive shrub.
-Bush honeysuckle leafs out earlier than most native plants, thereby shading out everything under its branches including native wildflowers and young trees.
-In our area, without any natural predators or controls, the bush honeysuckle has become weed enemy number one.
+Bush honeysuckle leafs out earlier than most native plants, thereby shading out everything under its branches, including native wildflowers and young trees.
+In our area, without any natural predators or controls, bush honeysuckle has become weed enemy number one.

 Japanese Honeysuckle (Lonicera japonica) was imported to control erosion and to be used as a landscape plant.
 This vine quickly forms dense patches that climb over and smother extensive areas of native vegetation.